- Nusa Penida tour: 2 days in Bali paradise

 Bali is one of the most popular tourist destination, famed for its culture and nature.
 With lush rice paddies, a stunning array of biodiversity, mountains, and volcanoes, there are endless things to explore on the island of the gods.
 However, Bali does have a reputation with over-tourism, so I really wanted to find an eco-friendly glamping place to stay and be close to nature like I did at Lieu Son in Vietnam.
-Fortunately, Glamping Hub has an eco-friendly list where I discover Sebatu Sanctuary!
+Enter Sebatu Sanctuary!

-Note: I was hosted by Glamping Hub for the stay (no food included) but all opinions are my own!
+Note: I was hosted for the stay (no food included) but all opinions are my own!

 History of Sebatu Sanctuary